Medics dash to rural Haiti as cholera kills 13 in Matthew's wake

 "There are nurses but no doctors," he said, concerned that cholera would spread due to lack of hygiene and as ground water moved because of rain and floods.

 He said there were also outbreaks in Port-a-Piment and Les Anglais, towns at the end of the Tiburon peninsula hardest hit by Matthew this week.
-Dr. Donald Francois, head of the Haitian health ministry´s cholera programme, said 62 others were sick with cholera as a result of the storm.
-He said he was travelling to the south to oversee the response.
+Dr. Donald Francois, head of the Haitian health ministry´s cholera program, said 62 others were sick with cholera as a result of the storm.
+He said he was traveling to the south to oversee the response.

 Matthew slammed into South Carolina on Saturday, after skirting the Atlantic coast of Florida and Georgia, causing widespread power outages and flooding.